cbott/factories/README.md

 To Do list

--- Create "gain goods" method so that we can have laboratory work
+- Enforce limits on cards and goods at the end of the round

-- Implement auto-activating cards
+- Implement contractor cards (delay for now, can do most of the game without it)
-- Prevent repeats in the compound
-- Allow de-selecting dice, cards
-- \*Allow de-selecting a card when it's selected in the hand
-- Update megalith cost, mark as null in csv
 - Move a lot of game logic into the gamestate class
-- Create a button to switch between market phase and work phase
 - Implement server-side logging
-- Consistent style/formatting
-  - add proper documentation for each function
-  - single vs double quotes
-  - apply a linter
-- Implement contractor cards (delay for now, can do most of the game without it)
 - Switch to work phase automatically once all players have picked up card (delay for now, enforce manually)
 - Switch to market phase once every player clicks a complete button
-- Add a button to refresh the marketplace for 1 metal or 1 energy
+- Implement end and win condition (12 goods or 10 cards in compound)